JuliaLang/julia/doc/stdlib/io-network.rst

    ..
 Docstring generated from Julia source

-   IOContext provides a mechanism for passing output configuration settings among ``show`` methods.
+   ``IOContext`` provides a mechanism for passing output configuration settings among :func:`show` methods.

-   In short, it is an immutable dictionary that is a subclass of ``IO``\ .
-It supports standard dictionary operations such as ``getindex``\ , and can also be used as an I/O stream.
+   In short, it is an immutable dictionary that is a subclass of :obj:`IO`\ .
+It supports standard dictionary operations such as :func:`getindex`\ , and can also be used as an I/O stream.

 .. function:: IOContext(io::IO, KV::Pair)